tixsalvador/openstack_ansible/README.md

-Openstack configuring and installing on 5 nodes using ansible
+Openstack install on 5 nodes